DarkEnergyScienceCollaboration/CS2.1/CS2.1.2/doc/proposed_galaxy_schema.rst

 - Declination -- decimal degrees -- in the International Celestial Reference System.
   Measures for the barycenter of the galaxy/component.

+- Cosmological Redshift -- unitless

-- Redshift -- unitless -- Due to both the Hubble flow and the galaxy/component's peculiar motion.
+- Redshift due to proper motion -- unitless

 - Size -- model TBD